railsbridge-boston/docs-hardfork/README.md

 Note that in this mode, links are not rewritten, so if they fail you will have to manually add the parameter again.

+## Deploying

+Only organizers and invited collaborators are allowed to deploy the app.

+To deploy, you must first add the Heroku remote:

+    git remote add heroku git@heroku.com:railsbridgeboston-docs.git

+Then, you can push:

+    git push heroku master

 ## Contributing

 Check out [CONTRIBUTING.md](CONTRIBUTING.md) to see how to join our